puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/portfolio_introduction.md

 Over time, the company has expanded its offerings to the following portfolio of enterprise products:

-- Puppet Discovery: Identify your IT resources in real time and act on them
 - Puppet Bolt: Perform ad hoc system configuration tasks on your infrastructure
 - Puppet Enterprise: Build model-driven configuration for your IT infrastructure
 - Puppet Pipelines: Simplify your application delivery and deployment process